smartdevicelink/sdl_evolution/proposals/nnnn-rpc-design-refactoring.md

 Adding new RPC or groups of RPC's is currently a very complicated and unclear process.

 The best solution is to adopt a plugin approach of adding new RPC's to SDL core.
-This will allow OEM's to implement code for new RPC's with ease by implement certain interfaces and provide them to SDL as shared library.
+This will allow OEM's to implement code for new RPC's with ease by implementing certain interfaces and providing them to SDL as shared library.

 ## Detailed design